teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * A production's __Head__ column MUST have a value corresponding to its head nonterminal, as determined by the __FirstProduction__ column of the _Nonterminal_ table.
 * A production's __FirstMember__ column MUST be greater or equal than the __FirstMember__ column of the previous production.
 * The value of the __FirstMember__ column of the first production MUST be equal to one.
-* If the last production does not have any members, its __FirstMember__ column MUST be equal to the number of rows in the _ProductionMember_ table plus one.
+* If a production and all productions after it does not have any members, its __FirstMember__ column MUST be equal to the number of rows in the _ProductionMember_ table plus one.

 > Before accessing the members of a production, readers MUST ensure that it actually has members.